ChristopherGomez23/Todo-App/README.md

 # TodoApp

 ## Business Requirements:
-- will Create a to do app that allows user to set a due date on activities and will send notification via email once an activity is done or expired.
+- Will Create a to do app that allows user to set a due date on activities and will send notification via email once an activity is done or expired.

 ## Scope:
 - Crud ToDo list